 Rita Becerra’s clemency petition was tragically denied on August 8, 2016.
-CAN-DO wants accountability and transparency with regard to why first offenders were passed over in favor of repeat offenders, especially when the applicant are women with perfect prison conduct and programming who have served 10 years or more.
+CAN-DO wants accountability and transparency with regard to why first offenders were passed over in favor of repeat offenders, especially when the applicants are women with perfect prison conduct and programming who have served 10 years or more, such as Rita Becerra.
+CAN-DO is communicating with Rita who is currently facing deportation, yet another hardship, as she has no family in Mexico.
+She came to the United States when she was 12 years old.

 Rita Becerra 25886-077